Chalarangelo/30-seconds-of-interviews/README.md

 "Mutability" means a value is subject to change.
 "Immutability" means a value cannot change.

 Objects are mutable, while primitive values (strings, numbers, etc) are immutable.
-This means any operations performed on a primitive value does not change the original value.
+This means any operation performed on a primitive value does not change the original value.

 All `String.prototype` methods do not have an effect on the original string and return a new string.
 On the other hand, while some methods of `Array.prototype` do not mutate the original array reference and produce a fresh array, some cause mutations.